-The Fishtown Murals: North Philly’s Finest Street Art
+Fishtown Murals: North Philly’s Finest Street Art

 You Can Be Stronger Than Diabetes

-Fish mural along side of building
+Fish mural along the side of a building.

 Drone photo of the mural shows how it takes up the entire block

 Not many murals take up a whole block.
-But this “Very Hungry Caterpillar”esque work of art does.
-While lighthearted in nature, this mural takes on the serious topic of juvenile diabetes.
-The mural itself was actually painted with the help of volunteers who have juvenile diabetes in order to promote education and prevention.
+But this Very Hungry Caterpillar-esque work of art does.
+While lighthearted in appearance, You Can Be Stronger Than Diabetes takes on the serious topic of juvenile diabetes.
+The mural was conceptualized by artist Kristin Groenveld and was painted with the help of volunteers who have juvenile diabetes in order to promote education and prevention.

 Life is a Carousel

-Pink and yellow carousel horses painted on building with initials KFN
+Pink and yellow carousel horses painted on building with initials KFN.

 The carousel horses along Front Street